-- 1. Room temperature drops causing the room thermostat call for heat by connecting "W" to "R".
-The control verifies the limit switch is closed and the pressure switch(s) are open.
-The control energizes the exhauster motor and waits for the pressure switch(s) to close.
-The exhauster remains energized for a 15 second prepurge period.
-If the pressure switch(s) do not close within 60 seconds, the control will flash "2" on the Red Status LED, and de-energize the exhauster for 60 minutes. - 2.
+- 1. Room temperature drops causing the room thermostat call for first stage heat by connecting "W1" to "R".
+The control verifies the limit switch is closed and both low and high pressure switches are open.
+The control energizes the exhauster motor on high speed and waits for the low pressure switch to close.
+The exhauster remains on high speed and begins a 15 second pre-purge period.
+The high pressure switch is ignored.
+If the low pressure switch does not close within 60 seconds, the control will flash "2" on the Red Status LED, and de-energize the exhauster for 60 minutes. - 2.
 When the 15 second pre-purge time has elapsed, the control energizes the HSI output for a 5 second warm-up period (10 seconds on retries).
-The control energizes the gas valve.
+The control energizes the low main gas valve.
 4 seconds after the gas is energized, the control de-energizes the HSI output and leaves the gas energized another 1 second for flame proving.
-If flame is present at the end of trial for ignition time, the control leaves the gas valve energized, exhauster on, and begins heat blower on delay. - 3.
-Blower on delay time begins when the gas valve is energized. - 4.
-Blower off delay is handled by the control board.
-When the thermostat "W" call ends, the control deenergizes the gas valve, and starts the blower off delay period.
+If flame is present at the end of trial for ignition time, the control leaves the gas valve energized, exhauster on high speed, and begins heat blower on delay.
+The control always ignites on high exhauster/low gas and ignores second stage call for heat until low fire is established for 15 seconds. - 3.
+Blower on delay time begins when the gas valve is energized.
+The control provides the ECM (Electronically Commutated Motor) low heat speed signal when flame is proven, and starts a 30 second blower delay before full capacity blower level. - 4.
+When there is a demand for 2nd stage heat from thermostat W2 or automatic staging, the control changes the exhauster from low to high speed.
+When high pressure switch closes, the control changes indoor blower speed from Low heat to High heat and energizes high gas output.
+If the high pressure switch is open the Green LED will flash.
+If the high pressure switch is closed the Green LED will be on.
+High gas valve drops out while High pressure switch is open because it is directly in series with the high pressure switch - 5.
+When the thermostat W2 call ends and W1 remains (two stage thermostat), the control de-energizes the high gas output and immediately changes exhauster speed from high to low.
+With the thermostat heating contacts open (single stage thermostat), the flames extinguish immediately and the exhauster blower stops after a 5 second post purge time. - 6.
+Blower off delay is handled by the ECM (Electronically Commutated Motor).
+The control de-energizes the ECM heat signal when the gas valve de-energizes, and starts a programmed delay period.